 Approximately six years ago the Nevada Department of Transportation (NDOT) fenced Alt 93 due to public safety issue.
 Since that time local residents, knowing the horses were no longer able to access their historic water source at Boone Spring, began to provide water to the horses.

 Only after the horses were being removed did AWHC learn that a financial arrangement was possible to enable the continued watering of the horses.
 AWHC immediately contacted the BLM requesting the horses be returned to the range in order that AWHC, BLM and local residents could begin a partnership to provide water for the horses and to begin a humane birth control program for the horses.

-The horses removed are several locally-cherished bands, whose pictures can be seen here.
+The horses removed are several locally-cherished bands.

 This week they were trucked to privately-owned holding pens, which are closed to the public except on one day per year, where they will disappear into BLM’s vast holding system for captured mustangs.
 Once at the holding facility the closely-bonded family bands will be separated and will never see each other again.

 Complete removal of the 70 horses would cost American taxpayers more than $100,000 per year to care for the animals at government holding pens.